elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	Foremost finished at Wed Nov 21 07:57:46 2012

-if you don&#8217;t want to use the configuration file, you can specify what file types to search for, like this:
+if you don't want to use the configuration file, you can specify what file types to search for, like this:

 	$ /usr/local/foremost/bin/foremost -v -t jpg -o test3 sd.img